Anthonyntilelli/go-fish-webpage/README.md

 ## Usage

+1. Run `npm install` to install dependencies.
-Run `npm start` to compile and run the game.
+2. Run `npm start` to compile and run the game.

 ## Credit